juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+### 5 - Detect lane pixels and fit to find the lane boundary

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### 6 - Determine the curvature of the lane and vehicle position with respect to center

 I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+### 7 - Warp the detected lane boundaries back onto the original image

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]

+### 8 - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position

 ---